jasperdewinter/pp/_pages/about.md

   - /about.hmtl
 ---

-Position:
+Current position:
 =======
-Senior Policy Advisor and Researcher in the Econometrics and Models Department at [De Nederlandsche Bank](http://www.dnb.nl)
+Senior Economist and Researcher in the Econometrics and Models Department at [De Nederlandsche Bank](http://www.dnb.nl)

 Research interests:
 ======